Pixel Watch: Software

 The Pixel Watch shipped with Wear OS 3.5, and features deep integration with Fitbit.
 It is compatible with Android smartphones running Android 8.0 or above, and is accompanied by a Pixel Watch mobile app available for download on the Play Store. iPhones are not supported.
 Google added fall detection capabilities in February 2023.
+It was updated to Wear OS 4.0 in October 2023.